Tag Archive for: High Functioning Depression

 Living with High Functioning Depression

 If diagnosed with high functioning depression, a person can continue living their life as they want, however, they will need to receive treatment, whether it’s therapy, medications, or both.
-A person struggling with this type of depression cannot decide on their therapy on their own, they will need to be guided by a mental health expert.
+A person struggling with this type of depression cannot decide on their therapy alone; they need guidance from a mental health expert.

 Once in therapy, the client will receive guidelines, methods, and helpful tips to manage how their high-functioning depression affects their life.
 As it is with all other mental health disorders, a person often needs months or years of treatment until they can function in a way that their depression is not affecting them anymore.
 However, even in the initial sessions, a person will be able to improve some aspects of their depression because they will receive personalized guidelines from their psychiatrist, psychologist, or any other mental health professional.